selfrefactor/rambda/README.md

 module.exports = endsWith
 ```

-Or we can use `R.curry`, which is not as performant as the above example.
+Or we can use `R.curry`, which is not as performant as the example above.

 ```
 const curry = require('./curry')